BinksWANG/ESG_Risk_Project/README.md

 Challenge: Companies and investors face significant challenges in assessing and managing ESG (Environmental, Social, and Governance) risks due to the lack of centralized, up-to-date, and actionable insights.
 Traditional methods of analyzing ESG data are often manual, time-consuming, and rely on static datasets, leading to inefficiencies.

 Proposed Solution:
 To address these challenges, we propose building an end-to-end data pipeline that processes, analyzes, and visualizes ESG risk data for the top 500 companies.
-The solution will include:
+The solution will include

-    • Centralized Data Ingestion:
+1. Centralized Data Ingestion:

-        • Collect ESG risk data from reliable sources (CSV files) and store it in a Google Cloud Storage.
+	1.1 Collect ESG risk data from reliable sources (CSV files) and store it in a Google Cloud Storage.

-        • Use batch processing to ingest and update data periodically (yearly).
+	1.2 Use batch processing to ingest and update data periodically (yearly).

-    • Data Processing and Transformation:
+2. Data Processing and Transformation:

-        • Clean and preprocess the raw data to handle missing values, duplicates, and inconsistencies.
+	2.1 Clean and preprocess the raw data to handle missing values, duplicates, and inconsistencies.

-        • Transform the data to derive additional metrics, such as average ESG risk scores by sector or industry.
+	2.2 Transform the data to derive additional metrics, such as average ESG risk scores by sector or industry.

-        • Use batch processing tools like Apache Spark or AWS Glue for efficient data transformation.
+	2.3 Use batch processing tools like Apache Spark or AWS Glue for efficient data transformation.

-    • Data Warehouse and Analytics Engineering:
+3. Data Warehouse and Analytics Engineering:

-        • Load the processed data into a cloud-based data warehouse (BigQuery).
+	3.1 Load the processed data into a cloud-based data warehouse (BigQuery).

-        • Use dbt (Data Build Tool) to implement dimensional modeling and create analytics-ready datasets, including fact and dimension tables.
+	3.2 Use dbt (Data Build Tool) to implement dimensional modeling and create analytics-ready datasets, including fact and dimension tables.

-    • Real-Time Monitoring (Optional):
+4. Real-Time Monitoring (Optional):

-        • If real-time updates are required, integrate a streaming pipeline using tools like Kafka or Google Pub/Sub to handle incoming ESG data streams.
+	4.1 If real-time updates are required, integrate a streaming pipeline using tools like Kafka or Google Pub/Sub to handle incoming ESG data streams.

-        • Use stream processing tools like Apache Flink or Spark Streaming to analyze real-time data.
+	4.2 Use stream processing tools like Apache Flink or Spark Streaming to analyze real-time data.

-    • Dashboard Development:
+5. Dashboard Development:

-        • visualizations:

-            • A bar chart or pie chart showing the distribution of ESG Risk Levels (categorical data).

-            • A line chart showing trends in Total ESG Risk Scores over time (temporal data).
+	5.1 Data visualizations

-        • Add filters and drill-down options to allow users to explore data by sector, industry, or company.
+	5.2 Add filters and drill-down options to allow users to explore data by sector, industry, or company.

 Technology Stack

     • Google Cloud Platform (GCP)

         • Compute Engine: Hosting VM instance.

         • Google Cloud Storage (Datalake): Where data lands.

         • BigQuery (Datawarehouse): Where data is stored in dimensional modeling.

-        • Spark (Data Processing Layer): Local cluster on VM instance.

     • kestra